NL0711/SEB-FSD-EventFinder-Nathasha-Lewis-10257/README.md

 ## 🚀 Features

--**Student Login** – Secure authentication for students -**Event Listing** – Browse and register for college events and hackathons -**Student Dashboard** – View registered events and participation history -**Admin Panel** – Separate login and dashboard for admins to:
+- **Student Login** – Secure authentication for students
+- **Event Listing** – Browse and register for college events and hackathons
+- **Student Dashboard** – View registered events and participation history
+- **Admin Panel** – Separate login and dashboard for admins to:
   - Add/update/delete events
   - View participants